-The increase in Investment Income is a result of a realized gain as investments coming to maturity.
+The decrease in Investment Income is a result of a time of redemption/purchase of interest earning investments coupled with the decrease of interest resulting from COVID.
 The Fund regularly monitors investment maturities in reference to liabilities and market conditions.
 Overall, market conditions appear to be improving.

-Reinsurance costs in the United States remain stable, but the global property market is experiencing significant rate pressure because of catastrophic hurricane, fire, and flood loss events of \$30+ billion in 2018, which followed \$60+ billion in 2017 hurricane losses.
-Workers' compensation costs continue to be influenced by medical inflation and increased indemnity awards.
+Reinsurance costs globally have trended into a quickly developing hard market.
+Global property markets continue to experience significant rate pressure because of catastrophic hurricane, fire, flood and hail loss events ranging from \$30 to \$60+ billion in 2017, 2018 and 2019.
+The global liability market has also hardened dramatically as rates skyrocket and capacity decreases.
+The liability market pressures are the result of various high dollar verdicts that are becoming more frequent across coverage lines, specifically in the area of sexual abuse and molestation.
+In the State of NJ, coverage for such losses has become materially restrictive and more difficult to secure due to the reviver law that provides broad expansion of the applicable statute of limitations with regard to reporting.
+Workers' compensation costs remain relatively stable, but continue to be influenced by medical inflation and increased indemnity awards.
+The current COVID-19 pandemic and the potential far-reaching impact economically is still unfolding and difficult to measure at this time.
 Generally, extended periods of economic stability are accompanied by corresponding stability in overall workers' compensation loss experience.
 Employment practice exposures are always a material concern and exposures continue to grow because of the development and expansion of laws in this area.
 The Fund monitors these economic conditions and continues an emphasis on employer & employee training to reduce accidents and claims.